jkendall327/dotnet-explanations/coredocs/index.md

 ## Who is responsible for this?
 My name is Jack Kendall.
 You can contact me at this address.
 Please get in touch if you have any questions about the site or improvements -- especially if you notice any factual errors.

+## Credits and thanks

+Yu Zhang for the lovely Markdown All in One extension that makes writing these pages easy and fun.
+The HTML5 Boilerplate team for providing tools I will integrate at some point in this project.
+Github Pages for hosting this site.
+Microsoft for developing .NET.